ArkEcosystemArchive/docs-legacy/docs/introduction/blockchain/when-do-you-need-blockchain.md

 You are also limiting your liability because you place the responsibility of protecting the value onto the users.
 If they lose their private key, you are not liable.
 As long as they control their private key, their funds are safe and you will not have to worry about spending time and money protecting their funds directly.
 Thus, you might need a blockchain if you realize that your idea requires a lot of time and funds to develop the value transfer layer using standard means, and the traditional centralized version of your idea assumes a lot of security risk that would cost a lot of time and money to mitigate.

-## When the Transaction size is Small
+## When the Transaction Size Is Small

 Imagine one billion dollars in quarters down in the deepest depths of the ocean.
 Now imagine each quarter is housed inside a clam.
 It is economically impossible to harvest the billion dollars.
 You would have to invest in underwater robotics technology to bring all the clams up, and even after spending millions on that, you would have to hire enough shuckers to open four billion clams, which will have an unreasonable labor cost and could take dozens of decades.
 Micropayments are a huge hassle for the traditional financial system, as VISA, merchant processors, and banks eat up a substantial value from each transaction.
 There is a limit at which it is no longer economically feasible to use the traditional system for micropayments.
 Blockchain, however, allows you to receive four billion quarters’ worth of value from four billion different people all around the world, instantly and at a fraction of the cost of using the traditional system, giving us a much more sustainable micropayment system.

 Business models such as freemium apps try to work around the microtransaction problem by using in-app currency.
 You spend $9.99 to buy one hundred thousand Sparkles, and then you can buy a digital hat for your avatar for 10 Sparkles.
 These business models, however, don’t let you earn Sparkles and then cash out of the system.
 Blockchain has two-way value transfer built into its architecture.
 When your idea involves the two-way exchange of goods and services worth tiny amounts, it’s a great reason to take a look at blockchain.
 Further use-cases include automated interaction between internet-of-things (IoT) devices or micropayments to online content creators based on time spent reading an article or watching a video as well.

-## When users have multiple ways to spend and earn on your platform
+## When Users Have Multiple Ways to Spend and Earn on Your Platform

 Now that we’ve touched on the significance and advantages of blockchain for two-way value transfer within your platform, it should be noted that blockchain also provides a significant leg up when your platform involves earning tokens that can immediately be spent on something else within the system.
 A real-world example of this is [STEEM](https://steem.com/) where you earn STEEM for posting content, and you can choose to cash out that STEEM or use it to get Steem Power, increasing your influence in the network.
 For the average user, cashing out can be a bit cumbersome as it involves multiple steps and takes time and a bit of a learning curve to achieve.
 Using tokens earned for in-platform goods and services facilitates a seamless user experience that benefits the consumers, the providers of goods and services, and the overall health of the microeconomy.